-Table 4A: Top Small Business Lenders by State and Territory Based on CRA Data, 2014.
+2016.
 Table 4A is derived differently from the previous tables because only CRA data are used.
 The table lists the lender name-the name of the owning lender-as well as the home state of the lender.
-The rankings of lenders are based on the dollar amount of small business loans (\$1 million or less) made as of December 2014.
-The table consists only of lenders with small business loan totals of more than \$50 million in a given state in 2012.
-Comparisons of the value and number of loans under \$100,000 and loans from \$100,000 to \$1 million are also provided.
+The rankings of lenders are based on the dollar amount of small business loans (\$1 million or less) made as of December 2016.
+The table consists only of lenders with small business loan totals of more than \$50 million in a given state in 2016.